Guadalupe storm petrel: Breeding

+Call

 Its call was described by Walter E. Bryant as sounding something like "here's a letter, here's a letter", with repeated interjections of "For you, for you".

+Ecology

 Three species of lice were found to parasitize the Guadalupe storm petrel: the menoponids Longimenopon dominicanum and Austromenopon oceanodromae, and the ischnoceran Halipeurus raphanus.
 The second also occurs on some other storm petrels, and the third was also found on the ashy storm petrel.
 L. dominicanum, though, has to date not been found on other birds and seems to be a case of coextinction.

-Disappearance
+Status

 In January 1885, multiple specimens were collected and described by Walter E. Bryant.
 The introduction of cats to the island decimated the population during the late 19th century.
 Introduced goats were also responsible for degradation of the environment.
 By the end of the 1906 breeding season, it was still considered "abundant", though the "large numbers" of birds present there and then must have been nearly the entire population of this species.
 Still, it was noted that:

 the mortality among these birds from the depredations of the cats that overrun the island is appalling – wings and feathers lie scattered in every direction around the burrows along the top of the pine ridge.